 \section{Abstract}

-An interactive instruction following task \cite{ALFRED20} has been proposed as a benchmark for learning to map natural language instructions and first-person vision into sequences of actions to interact with objects in a 3D simulated environment.
-We find that an existing end-to-end neural model \cite{ALFRED20} for this task is not robust to variations of objects and language instructions.
-We assume that this problem is due to the high sensitiveness of neural feature extraction to small changes in vision and language inputs.
-To mitigate this problem, we propose a neuro-symbolic approach that performs reasoning over high-level symbolic representations that are robust to small changes in raw inputs.
-Our experiments on the ALFRED dataset show that our approach significantly outperforms the existing model by 18, 52, and 73 points in the success rate on the ToggleObject, PickupObject, and SliceObject subtasks in unseen environments respectively.
+An interactive instruction following task has been proposed as a benchmark for learning to map natural language instructions and first-person vision into sequences of actions to interact with objects in 3D environments.
+We found that an existing end-to-end neural model for this task tends to fail to interact with objects of unseen attributes and follow various instructions.
+We assume that this problem is caused by the high sensitivity of neural feature extraction to small changes in vision and language inputs.
+To mitigate this problem, we propose a neuro-symbolic approach that utilizes high-level symbolic features, which are robust to small changes in raw inputs, as intermediate representations.
+We verify the effectiveness of our model with the subtask evaluation on the ALFRED benchmark.
+Our experiments show that our approach significantly outperforms the end-to-end neural model by 9, 46, and 74 points in the success rate on the ToggleObject, PickupObject, and SliceObject subtasks in unseen environments respectively.